Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Or perhaps this card suggests your team is falling apart, and you need a backup plan for your protection.
 Something could be wrong with your group's priorities.
 For example, they could be putting material concerns above spiritual ones or have a poor code of ethics.

-The Three of Pentacles either means your contributions are not up to par or the whole group is a mess.
+The Three of Pentacles means that either your contributions are not up to par or the whole group is a mess.
 If you want to get back into good graces with your peers, then you should acknowledge the unique contributions of your teammates.
 Don't put yourself on a pedestal and act like the queen of the universe.
 This card is a reminder that you need to be humble and let people know you appreciate them for their experience and knowledge.

 A Sign of Boredom

 Reversed, this card could be a sign that you are bored in some area of your life.
 Perhaps your job is too mundane for you.
 It could be so boring that it's hard to stay engaged.
-This could happen in school too—you might encounter a required class that's a snooze fest.
-Sometimes the subject matter is fine but the teacher is too dry and slow for you.
+This could happen in school, too—you might encounter a required class that's a snooze fest.
+Sometimes the subject matter is fine, but the teacher is too dry and slow for you.

 If this is the case, you could try different work and classroom environments.
 Don't give up on something you love just because of some bad apples.
 You may just need to find a different group or setting.

 If you've lost your passion for your career, it's okay to try something else.
 You are malleable and weren't born for just one type of job.
 Ultimately, it can help to align with a group that values your talents and contributions.